 The Bill received Royal Assent on June 11, 2018 and came into force on that date, with exceptions.

-The EFCDA was amended with provisions defining associated registered parties and restricting their activities, new penalties and increased penalties for circumventing or exceeding election expense limits, expansion of quarterly reports to include campaign period contributions, and allowing parties to decide and record contributions as related to the annual or campaign period.
+The EFCDA was amended with provisions defining associated registered parties and restricting their activities, new penalties and increased penalties for circumventing or exceeding election expense limits, expansion of quarterly reports to include campaign period contributions, and allowing parties to decide and record contributions received in a by-election campaign period as annual or campaign contributions.

 Bill 32, An Act to Strengthen and Protect Democracy in Alberta, 2017 – December 15, 2017